Sepultura: 40th anniversary, farewell tour and The Cloud of Unknowing (2023–present)

 In November 2024, Kisser revealed that Sepultura would release an EP with four new songs.
-Paulo Jr. confirmed in August 2025 the band has "done some new recording with Greyson", and Kisser announced the same month that their new EP will be released in 2026.
+Paulo Jr. confirmed in August 2025 the band had "done some new recording with Greyson", and Kisser announced the same month that the EP would be released in 2026.
+In January 2026, the title of the EP was revealed to be The Cloud of Unknowing; it was released on April 24.